-The Texas Education Agency (TEA), in collaboration with The University of Texas Health Science Center’s Children’s Learning Institute (CLI) received a research award from The US Department of Education to develop the Texas Kindergarten Entry Assessment System (TX-KEA).
+The Texas Education Agency (TEA), in collaboration with the Children’s Learning Institute (CLI) at The University of Texas Health Science Center at Houston (UTHealth) received a research award from The US Department of Education to develop the Texas Kindergarten Entry Assessment System (TX-KEA).
 Once developed, TX-KEA will be an optional tool for schools to use to screen children’s school readiness upon their entry into kindergarten.

 How long is the TX-KEA Grant?

 The TX-KEA Grant will take place from 2013-2017.
 In 2013, we began by developing testing procedures, testing materials, and test items that provide coverage of the full continuum of Kindergarten children’s knowledge and abilities in oral language, letter knowledge, phonological awareness, mathematics, science/engineering, approaches to learning, motor coordination, and executive functioning, and social-emotional competencies.
 We then had a small pilot during the spring of 2014, and we launched a large scaling study from 2014 to 2016.
 In 2016, TX-KEA and standardized norm-referenced measures will be administered to the fall to examine validity.
 Norm-referenced measures will be re-administered in the spring to evaluate predictive validity.